Ajit Doval: National Security Advisor (2014–present)

-On 3 June 2019, he was reappointed as NSA for 5 years and granted the personal rank of a Cabinet Minister.
+On 3 June 2019, he was reappointed as NSA for another 5 years and granted the personal rank of a Cabinet Minister.
 Doval is the first NSA to hold such a rank.
-He is widely considered to be one of Modi’s most powerful and trusted advisors, with major influence over India’s national security and foreign affairs.
+He is widely considered to be one of Modi's most powerful and trusted advisors, with major influence over India's national security and foreign affairs.

 He was also an instrumental figure in revocation of the special status of Jammu and Kashmir.

-On 26, Feb 2020, Ajit Doval walked the streets of riot-hit northeast Delhi to assess the situation and reassure the local residents.
+On 26 February 2020, Ajit Doval walked the streets of riot-hit northeast Delhi to assess the situation and reassure the local residents.

 On 15 May 2020, the military forces of Myanmar handed over a group of 22 militant leaders, active in Assam and other northeast states, to the Indian government.
 This was made possible through negotiations headed by Doval.

 On 15 September 2020, Doval walked out of a virtual SCO meeting after Pakistan projected a fictitious map omitting parts of India.

+On 13 June 2024, Ajit Doval was granted third five-year extension for his tenure as National Security Advisor of India.

+In the 2025 India–Pakistan conflict following the Pahalgam terror attack, National Security Advisor (NSA) Ajit Doval played a key role in formulating India's strategic response.
+He coordinated Operation Sindoor, a series of precision airstrikes on militant camps located in Pakistan and Azad Kashmir (Ajk) (Pakistan denied the strikes hit militant targets and rejected involvement.
+Offered neutral investigation).
+Indian officials described the operation as "measured and non-escalatory," aimed at neutralizing terrorist threats without provoking a broader conflict.
+(Pakistan alleged that the strikes targeted civilians and religious sites. including mosques, and schools. labeling India’s claim a false‑flag narrative and rejecting any involvement in terrorism).